 A message from the Chair

-Welcome to our annual report on the Eli Lilly Group Pension Plan, published in online form for the first time this year.
+Welcome to our annual report on the Eli Lilly Group Pension Plan (the Plan).

 Ian Dane